-The scheduled principal repayments for the Term Loan Facilities may be further reduced or eliminated by annual mandatory prepayments of a portion of SAIC's Excess Cash Flow (as defined in the Third Amended Credit Agreement).
+The scheduled principal repayments for the Term Loan Facilities may be further reduced or eliminated by annual mandatory prepayments of a portion of the Company's Excess Cash Flow (as defined in the Third Amended Credit Agreement).
 Mandatory principal prepayments are allocated to the Term Loan Facilities on a pro rata basis and reduce the remaining scheduled principal installments for each facility.
-Voluntary principal prepayments may be applied to either or individual loans at the Company's direction.
-In addition to the voluntary principal prepayments mentioned above associated with the Second Amendment and Fifth Amendment, the Company made \$90 million and \$35 million of voluntary principal prepayments on the Term Loan B Facility due October 2025 in fiscal 2023 and 2022, respectively.
+During fiscal 2024, the Company made scheduled principal repayments of \$31 million on the Term Loan A Facility due June 2027 and voluntary principal prepayments of \$160 million and \$90 million on the Term Loan B Facility due October 2025 and the Term Loan B2 Facility due March 2027, respectively.
+During fiscal 2023, in addition to the voluntary principal prepayment mentioned above associated with the Fifth Amendment, the Company made voluntary principal prepayments on the Term Loan B Facility due October 2025 of \$90 million.
+The Company wrote off deferred debt issuance costs of